seinecle/linux-security-tutorials/docs/generated-slides/subdir/step-by-step-guide-en_temp_slides.md

 (you must enter the root password at this step)

 == Disabling password authentication, enabling SSH
 == !
 Password authentication is less secure than SSH public key.
 A password transits through the Internet for the auhtentication, it can be hacked at this step.

 A SSH private key is not transmitted on the wire.
 So, it can't be hacked this way.

-==  !
 A detailed explanation is https://security.stackexchange.com/questions/69407/why-is-using-an-ssh-key-more-secure-than-using-passwords[available here].

 == !
 ==== How to generate a SSH key?
 == !

 - On Windows, use https://docs.joyent.com/public-cloud/getting-started/ssh-keys/generating-an-ssh-key-manually/manually-generating-your-ssh-key-in-windows[Puttygen].
 - On Mac, use https://docs.joyent.com/public-cloud/getting-started/ssh-keys/generating-an-ssh-key-manually/manually-generating-your-ssh-key-in-mac-os-x[the Terminal]
 - On Linux, use the https://confluence.atlassian.com/bitbucketserver/creating-ssh-keys-776639788.html[ssh-keygen command]

 == !
 ==== How to disable password auth and enable SSH?
 == !

 Logging through SSH rather than passwords can be hair rising because there are so many tiny details that can go wrong.
 There is a good chance that if you do it for the first time you will lock yourself outside the server.

-==  !
 So, do this when you can still erase the server, of if you are confortable waiting that your provider will unlock it for you.

 Steps:

-==  !
-1. Parameters to change in `/etc/ssh/sshd_config`:
+1. Parameters to change or add in `/etc/ssh/sshd_config`:

  ChallengeResponseAuthentication no

  X11Forwarding no

  UsePAM no

-==  !
+ PubkeyAuthentication yes

+ AuthorizedKeysFile	.ssh/authorized_keys

  LogLevel DEBUG3 (this should be added, the parameter is not listed by default)

 Save the file, then:

  service sshd restart

 == !
 [start= 2]
 2. Add your public key